 - 8 week old puppy potty training schedule

-- 3 month old puppy potty training schedule
+- 3 month old puppy potty routine

-8 week old Puppy potty training schedule
+8 week old puppy potty training schedule

 The following is just a guide – your puppy’s mealtimes may vary from these